Pact of Concord: History

-After the Independence of Central America the Towns' Legates Junta (Junta de Legados de los Pueblos) took over temporary control of the then Province of Costa Rica.
-The Junta governed Costa Rica between November 12 and December 1, 1821 and was the first autonomous government body of the newly independent Costa Rica.
-It had its headquarters in Cartago and was presided over by the presbyter Nicolás Carrillo y Aguirre, exercising power temporarily in Costa Rica in all branches; Executive, Legislative, Judicial, Electoral and Constituent.
+After the Independence of Central America, the Towns' Legates Junta (Junta de Legados de los Pueblos) took over temporary control of the then-Province of Costa Rica.
+The Junta governed Costa Rica from November 12 until December of 1821 and was the first autonomous government body of the newly independent Costa Rica.
+It was headquartered in Cartago and was presided over by the Presbyter Nicolás Carrillo y Aguirre, exercising power temporarily in Costa Rica in all branches: Executive, Legislative, Judicial, Electoral and Constituent.

-On October 31, 1821, the Cartago City Council, which was the de facto capital of the country, invited the different populations of the Costa Rican to send legacies to the city to decide the destiny of the young nation.
+On October 31, 1821, the Cartago City Council, which was the de facto capital of the country, invited the different cities of Costa Rica to send delegates to the city to decide the destiny of the young nation.

-The Junta decides to separate Costa Rica from the Diputación de Costa Rica y Nicaragua and draws up the Interim Fundamental Social Pact, better known as Pact of Concord, considered the country's first constitution.
-After this a Higher Governmental Junta is created whose president would rotate in each of the four constituent cities of Costa Rica; San José, Cartago, Heredia and Alajuela and would change president every three months.
+The Junta decided to separate Costa Rica from the Diputación de Costa Rica y Nicaragua and drafted the Interim Fundamental Social Pact, better known as Pact of Concord, considered the country's first constitution.
+After this, a Higher Governmental Junta was created whose president would rotate between each of the four constituent cities of Costa Rica (San José, Cartago, Heredia and Alajuela) and would change president every three months.

-The discussion between the imperialists desiring to annex the country to the First Mexican Empire of Agustín de Iturbide and that were majority in Cartago and Heredia and the republicans that wished full independence and that predominated in San José and Alajuela, took to the end of this system of government and the outbreak of the Ochomogo War.
+The discussion between the imperialists desiring to annex the country to the First Mexican Empire of Agustín de Iturbide based in Cartago and Heredia and the republicans that wished full independence predominantly situated in San José and Alajuela took to the end of this system of government and the outbreak of the Ochomogo War.